 Today, the California State Colleges are in a particularly dynamic period of their development.
 Prior to World War II, there were seven State Colleges with a peak total enrollment of some 13,000.
-Since 1947, eleven new colleges have been developed; and a site has been selected for a new college in Kern County.
+Since 1947, eleven new colleges have been developed; and sites have been selected for new colleges in Kern, Ventura, San Mateo, and Contra Costa Counties.
 Enrollment in the system is expected to reach 225,000 by 1970.